-Meeting many new people from different backgrounds.
+Good for meeting many new people with different backgrounds.
 Hosting gives you a great opportunity to spend time with people you might not hang out with otherwise.

-It’s not a friendship-making app at its core, so most people don’t use it to have lifelong connections, but rather to have an experience.
+It’s not a friendship-making app at its core, so most people don’t use it to build lifelong connections, but rather to have an experience.
 Hosting and surfing aren’t great for meeting people that you see regularly because of the traveling aspect.
-Local meetups work better for that.
+Local meetups work a bit better for that.

 Subreddits for making friends

 Reddit is one of the world’s largest online communities and subreddits are subforums around specific topics.
 Read the rules for each subreddit and introduce yourself, or browse other’s listings.

 Many people here are looking for all kinds of meetups, both group, and one-on-one.
 If you’re making a post, write a little bit about your personality and what kind of person you’re looking to meet.